Chain of Lakes, Golden Gate Park, San Francisco

 Yosemite’s Bird Life

-The lower and middle elevations of Yosemite National Park are usually alive with singing birds in late May/early June.
-Varied habitats on the west side of the park support a rich diversity of bird life, including seven flycatchers (three Empidonax), seven warblers, three vireos, and many other species in full song and breeding plumage.
-How will 2013’s Rim Fire, and the two 2014 fires that swept through Foresta, affect the area’s bird life?
+The lower and middle elevations of Yosemite National Park are alive with singing birds in late May/early June.
+Varied habitats on the west side of the park support a rich diversity of bird life, typically including seven flycatchers (three Empidonax), seven warblers, three vireos, and many other species in full song and breeding plumage.
+How did 2013’s Rim Fire, and the two 2014 fires that swept through Foresta, affect the area’s bird life?
 Let’s try to find out.

 See birds of the open water!
 (And maybe some marine mammals.)
-Both Shearwater Journeys and Alvaro’s Adventures, and the Oceanic Society all offer discounts to GGAS members.
+Shearwater Journeys, Alvaro’s Adventures, and the Oceanic Society all offer discounts to GGAS members.
 Register in advance since these trips often fill up.
 Never tried a pelagic (ocean) birding trip?
 Read our blog post on Pelagic Birding for Beginners!

 Shearwater Journeys Pelagic Trips